 When the OData endpoint contains operations, these are not imported in the consumed OData service.
 You can use a Call REST service activity to call these operations.

 : In Mendix, Booleans cannot be null.
 If the service returns null, the value will be false in Mendix.

 : Decimal values outside of the range of a Mendix decimal are currently not supported.
 If the service returns a value outside of the range, there will be an error.

-Associations to the gereralizations with other exposed entities in the published OData service will not be included for the now discrete “specialized” entities.
+Associations to the generalizations with other exposed entities in the published OData service will be included for the now discrete “specialized” entities.